DGAI: Decoupled On-Disk Graph-Based ANN Index for Efficient Updates and Queries: Conclusion

 \section{Conclusion}

-We propose \oursys, an on-disk graph-based ANNS system for dynamic workloads. \oursys accelerates index updates by introducing an update-friendly decoupled storage architecture, which separates vector data from the graph index to minimize redundant I/O during updates.
-Additionally, we propose a novel three-stage query engine, enhanced by an incremental vector similarity-aware layout optimization.
-Built upon these designs, experiments show that \oursys significantly outperforms two state-of-the-art dynamic graph-based ANNS systems, simultaneously achieving higher update throughput and lower query latency under dynamic workloads.
+We propose a dynamic on-disk ANNS system named \oursys, which employs a decoupled storage architecture that separates vector data from the graph index to minimize I/O overhead during updates.
+Furthermore, we design a similarity-aware dynamic layout and a two-stage query mechanism enhanced by hierarchical PQ, substantially improving query performance under the decoupled storage architecture.
+Experiments show that \oursys significantly outperforms state-of-the-art systems, achieving higher update throughput and lower query latency under dynamic workloads.